Filippo-Galli/PACS-challenges/challenge_3/README.md

 ## MPI and OpenMP
 Guides on how to download them are easily found online.

+## P
+To create the plot of the perfomance (time of execution and error) I create the file plot,csv inside tests folder.
+Plots are made using R and library ggplot.
+But you can use any software which convert csv to plot.

 # How to use it

 ## Set parameters